magdalenagrab/ILoveMyMenstrualCycle/README.md

 - Data processing of user notes and mood per day.
 - Aggregation of mood by **cycle phase** (Menstruation, Follicular, Ovulation, Luteal).
 - Visualization and comparison of multiple months.
-- Expert-level Python scripting for scientific-style data handling and visualization.
+- Python scripting for scientific-style data handling and visualization.

 **Note:** All data is **fictional**.
 The ideas, structure, and visualization approach are proprietary.